 http://cinziamazzamakeup.com/?x=miglior-sito-per-acquistare-viagra-generico-100-mg-a-Firenze Triatoma infestans are commonly called kissing bug or barber bug in English and little blood-suckers.
 They can cause Chagas disease and are widespread in Bolivia, Argentina, Uruguay, Paraguay, Chile, Ecuador, Brazil and Peru.

 source Now, I’m not sure if the Queen was supposed to die of Chagas disease and something went wrong as the bug crawled into her ear or if that was part of the plan.
-It certainly prevented the discovery of bug and bite mark.
+The crawling into the ear certainly prevented the discovery of bug and bite mark.

 get link In real, Marie-Thérèse d’Autriche‘s death was not caused by a bug or anything remotely like that.
-It was quick and sudden, but the reason was a abscess which formed under her left arm.
+It was quick and sudden, but the reason was an abscess which had formed under her left arm.
 The abscess turned purple and purulent, showed signs of septicaemia, and put her in a lot of pain.
-The doctor’s treatments did only weaken her further.
+The doctors treatments did only weaken her further.
 Marie-Thérèse died on July 30 in 1683, aged forty-four.